Author, Educational Trainer, and Consultant

 In 2003, Jeannie Gainsburg looked up the word gay in the phone book, found the local LGBTQ+ center in Rochester, NY, the Out Alliance (formerly the Gay Alliance), and called to ask if she could volunteer.
 After 2 years of volunteer work, Jeannie was hired by the agency as the Education and Outreach Coordinator.
 In 2013, she was promoted to Education Director, a position she held for an additional 5 years.
 As the Education Director her responsibilities included crafting the agency’s workshops, training the agency’s presenters, and writing the agency’s educational curriculum, professional manuals, and handouts.

-Jeannie has personally facilitated or cofacilitated more than 500 trainings and workshops in more than 20 different states at corporations, colleges, government agencies, K-12 schools, hospitals, faith communities, and more.
+Jeannie has personally facilitated or cofacilitated close to 1,000 trainings and workshops in more than 20 different states at corporations, colleges, government agencies, K-12 schools, hospitals, faith communities, and more.
 During her time at the Out Alliance, Jeannie transformed the education program from offering 20 workshops annually to 250.
 She also organized and facilitated the agency’s most successful fundraiser, Ride for Pride, growing it from a $4,000 fundraiser with 18 bikers to a $63,000 fundraiser with 75 bikers.

 In 2018, Jeannie founded Savvy Ally Action, a small business that offers fun, accessible, and encouraging workshops, videos, and handouts on how to be an ally to the LGBTQ+ communities.
 In 2020 her book, The Savvy Ally: A Guide for Becoming a Skilled LGBTQ+ Advocate, was published by Rowman & Littlefield.